-Subject: Information on Driveline Clunk Noise Models: 2018 and Prior GM Passenger Cars and Trucks (including Medium Duty Low Cab Forward) Attention: This Bulletin also applies to any of the above models that may be Export from North America vehicles.
+Subject: Information on Driveline Clunk Noise

+Models: 2020 and Prior GM Passenger Cars and Trucks (including Medium Duty)

+Attention: This bulletin also applies to any of the above models that may be Export from

+North America vehicles.

-This Bulletin has been revised to update the Model Years.
-Please discard Corporate Bulletin Number 99-04-20-002l.
+This bulletin has been revised to add the 2019-2020 Model Years.
+Please discard Corporate Bulletin Number 99-04-20-002J.

-Some customers of vehicles equipped with automatic transmissions may comment that the vehicle exhibits a clunk noise when shifting between Park and Drive Park and Reverse, or Drive and Reverse.
+Some customers of vehicles equipped with automatic transmissions may comment that the vehicle exhibits a clunk noise when shifting between Park and Drive, Park and Reverse, or Drive and Reverse.
 Similarly, customers of vehicles equipped with automatic or manual transmissions may comment that the vehicle exhibits a clunk noise while driving when the accelerator is quickly depressed and then released.
-Tipping into the throttle after deceleration can also result in some level of clunk as the driveline is loaded in one direction (coast) then with throttle reapply the driveline gets loaded in the opposite direction (drive).
-On manual transmission vehicles depressing the clutch while in a deceleration immediately releases load on the driveline and may produce a clunk noise as the driveline unloads.
+Tipping into the throttle after deceleration can also result in some level of clunk as the driveline is loaded in one direction (coast) then with throttle reapply, the driveline gets loaded in the opposite direction (drive).
+On manual transmission vehicles, depressing the clutch while in a deceleration immediately releases load on the driveline and may produce a clunk noise as the driveline unloads.

 Note: Compare this complaint vehicle to a like vehicle.
 If the results are the same, this is a normal condition.
-For additional diagnostic information, refer to the appropriate Service information.
+For additional diagnostic information, refer to the appropriate Service Information.